-Cowpea is a food and animal feed crop grown in the semi-arid tropics covering Africa, Asia, Europe, United States and Central and South America.
+Cowpea is a food and animal feed crop grown in the semi-arid tropics covering Africa, Asia, Europe, the United States, and Central and South America.
 It originated and was domesticated in Southern Africa and was later moved to East and West Africa and Asia.

 The name “cowpea” probably derives from when it was an important livestock feed for cows in the United States.